space-apes/codeBowl/codeBowlComplexBackup.md

 <br>
 <i> Blue player successfully attacks red player.
 Unlucky red player is injured and removed from this game.</i>

-### Ball:
-A player with 0 agility has a 60% chance to successfully pick up the ball.
-If they fail, the ball scatters to a random adjacent square and the user's turn ends immediately.
-Every point of agility increases the chance of successful ball pickup by 10%.

 ### Movement:
 Players can move multiple tiles on their action up to the number of their movement stat.
 Each step is a transition to an adjacent tile on the board.
 When players attempt to move near opponent players, they may be tripped triggering their knockdown and injury.
 When a player with 0 Agility moves OUT OF a tile adjacent to an enemy, there is a 60% chance the move will be successful and 40% chance they are tripped.
 Every point of agility the player moving has increases chances of success by 10%.